Energy Propagation in Scattering Convolution Networks Can Be Arbitrarily Slow

 Despite the absence of a training phase and pooling, Mallat-type scattering networks are still performing comparably well to other state-of-the-art models, even after more than a decade of progress in machine learning since their invention (e.g., \cite{su2023wavelets,zhao20233d}).
 They are used in various applications such as vision and audio tasks, quantum chemistry, medicine, astronomy, and manifold learning \cite{anden2015joint,chew2024geometric,eickenberg2018solid,gao2019geometric,hirn2017quantum,sinz2020wavelet,tolley2024wavelet,tschannen2016heart}.
 In many of these, the scattering transform (or a variant thereof) is employed in the preprocessing phase of the input data in that it acts as a feature extractor, which is supposed to improve the overall performance of the machine learning model.

 Such scattering networks satisfy many of the nice properties that are generally believed to be essential in a feature extractor \cite{mallat2012group,mallat2016understanding,wiatowski2017mathematical,nicola2023stability}.
 One of these properties, which is of particular importance both from a practical as well as a theoretical point of view, is the question of fast energy propagation across the network layers: Under mild assumptions on the filters, the energy of any input signal decomposes, for every $N \in \N$, into the aggregated energy that is contained in the first $N$ layers of the scattering network and some energy remainder (see Proposition \ref{prop: Energy decomposition and norm-preservation of S} for details).
 Thus, the scattering transform preserves the energy of an input signal if and only if the corresponding energy remainder converges to zero as $N\to \infty$.
 In this sense, all of the original information about the input signal is then still contained in the features generated by the scattering network.
 In practice, however, only finitely many features of the infinite scattering network can be computed.
-Therefore, a lower bound for the loss of information when restricting the network to finitely many features of the first $N$ layers is given by the corresponding energy remainder.
+When restricting the network to finitely many features of the first $N$ layers, the corresponding energy remainder is a lower bound for the loss of information.
 Hence, fast decay of this quantity is desirable.